feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

 --------

 Let's create a toy dataset to demonstrate the functionality of :class:`LagFeatures`.
-The dataframe contains 3 numerical variables a categorical variable and a datetime index.
+The dataframe contains 3 numerical variables, a categorical variable, and a datetime index.

 .. code:: python